- The FDA's Pharmacy Compounding Advisory Committee will evaluate seven popular peptides for official compounding eligibility.

 Seven peptide substances face a pivotal FDA advisory review in July 2026.

-The U.S. Food and Drug Administration has scheduled a two-day meeting of its Pharmacy Compounding Advisory Committee (PCAC) for July 23–24, 2026, to evaluate whether seven peptide substances should be formally added to the Section 503A bulk drug substances list.
-If approved, licensed compounding pharmacies would gain a clear legal pathway to prepare patient-specific formulations of BPC-157, TB-500, KPV, MOTs-C, Emideltide (also known as DSIP), Semax, and Epitalon under prescriber oversight.
+The U.S. Food and Drug Administration (FDA) has scheduled a two-day meeting of its Pharmacy Compounding Advisory Committee (PCAC) for July 23–24, 2026.
+The committee will evaluate whether seven popular peptides should be formally added to the Section 503A bulk drug substances list.
+If approved, licensed compounding pharmacies would gain a clear legal framework to prepare custom, patient-specific formulations under physician oversight.

 What Is at Stake: The 503A Bulks List